 Your French studies are designed to give you an in-depth knowledge of the language and culture of France.
 We put an emphasis on small group teaching and encourage student participation.
 We produce confident, enthusiastic, articulate graduates with excellent potential for employment in the UK and beyond.

 Geography at Birmingham combines a sound academic training with an insight into practical, social, economic and environmental issues.
 You refine perspectives and develop skills in a degree programme that encourages the use of imagination and observation to resolve real problems affecting people and environments.
 Our modular structure allows you maximum flexibility in developing your own interests without channelling you into decisive choices too early.

 The degree programme is four years in length, and you will spend your third year abroad.

-- Broad curriculum: You will benefit from an exceptionally broad and flexible curriculum.
+- Broad curriculum and increased contact hours - You will benefit from an exceptionally broad and flexible curriculum.
 Choose from a wealth of French Studies modules covering history, politics, culture, society, business, skills such as translation and so on, and Geography modules covering all aspects of human, environmental and physical geography and specialist techniques such as computer cartography.
 Wwe have also boosted the content hours for the new target-language core module, to six hours per week for each advanced language that you study, and eight hours per week for beginner's French.
 In addition to your linguistic fluency, Birmingham fosters your cultural fluency and awareness of your target culture(s).
 The target-language core module pioneers a blended approach to your linguistic development; as your cultural knowledge is developed through the medium of your target language.

 - Travel opportunities - All our language degrees involve time abroad – whether that’s on the European Cultural Tours, Geography field trips or your Year Abroad, when you can choose to study, teach or work in another country.